Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Introduction

 Multiple remote sensing platforms have been leveraged for gaining real-time information for monitoring and management.
-Recent work by \cite{Papenfus2020} has shown that remote sensing can reduce annual potential HAB associated costs on the order of \$5.7- 316 million dollars.
-Red tide events, associated with Karena brevis, are routinely monitored along the West Florida Shelf with multispectral ocean color remote sensing in the visible to near-infrared spectrum.
-Common multispectral ocean color products include normalized fluorescence line height (nFLH) and chlorophyll-a (chl-a).
-The advent of spaceborne hyperspectral or spectroscopic remote sensing instruments, such as PACE-OCI, PRISMA, and EMIT on the ISS, provide critical spectral information that enables identification of phytoplankton community composition, including HABs.
-However, these optical observations are limited to clear sky days and complex water types can complicate accurate retrievals of these products.
-On the other hand, recent advancements in red solar-induced chlorophyll fluorescence (SIF) measurements from Sentinel 5P TROPOMI, as demonstrated by \cite{Khler2020, Luis2023, Madani2024}, can retrieve phytoplankton fluorescence information in optically variable atmospheric and water column states.
-However, these methods are generally at coarser spatial resolutions (7 km).
+Recent work has shown that remote sensing can reduce annual potential HAB-associated costs on the order of \$5.7- 316 million dollars{Recent work has shown that remote sensing can reduce annual damages from HABs on the order of \$158-\$234 million dollars} \cite{geoxo}.
+Red tide events, associated with Karenia brevis{\textit{Karenia brevis}}, are routinely monitored along the West Florida Shelf with multispectral ocean color remote sensing in the visible to near-infrared spectrum.
+Daily multispectral ocean color products include normalized fluorescence line height (nFLH) and chlorophyll-a (chl-a).
+The advent of spaceborne hyperspectral or spectroscopic remote sensing instruments, such as the Plankton, Aerosol, Cloud, ocean Ecosystem (PACE) mission's Ocean Color Instrument (OCI), PRecursore IperSpettrale della Missione Applicativa (PRISMA), and Earth Surface Mineral Dust Source Investigation (EMIT), which is on the International Space Station (ISS), provides critical spectral information that enables identification of phytoplankton community composition, including HABs.
+However, these optical observations are limited to clear-sky days, and complex water types can complicate the accurate retrieval of these products.
+Gap-filling methods such as Dynamincal Interpolation Empirical Orthogonal Function (DINEOF) have been operationalized to increase the frequency of retrievals.
+However, many of these statistical methods rely on linear interpolation and do not incorporate geospatial context.
+On the other hand, recent advancements in red solar-induced chlorophyll fluorescence (SIF) measurements from Sentinel 5P/TROPOMI, as demonstrated by \cite{Khler2020, Luis2023, Madani2024}, can retrieve phytoplankton fluorescence information under optically variable atmospheric and water-column conditions, but these methods are generally at coarser spatial resolutions (7 km).